deltqz/DVDoll/README.md

 # DVDoll - FFmpeg DVD remuxer
 DVDoll is a guided CLI tool that walks you through the process of remuxing your DVDs to MKV files.
 No commands, no GUIs; just choose a DVD folder/ISO and the chapters to process.
 It also detects whether your audio is PCM or AC3/DTS/MP2.
 In the former case, it converts it to FLAC, otherwise it simply remuxes it.
+Requires ffmpeg and ffprobe to be installed and on PATH.

 <img width="983" height="507" alt="image" src="https://github.com/user-attachments/assets/18e58ba5-73ce-4a17-b65e-4b1ed7cbefa9" />